 PRODUCT PLACEMENT: In narrative dialog, Booster admits to promoting adult diapers with the catchphrase "Shield the Gold."
-That sounds embarrassing, but Booster wouldn't be the first former football star to promote adult diapers.
-In the past, Tony Siragusa, Clay Matthews, Wes Welker, and DeMarcus Ware have all appeared in promotions for Depends brand undergarments.
+(How many adult diapers has Booster endorsed?
+The last time we heard about this product, in Bat-Mite #4, the slogan was "We've Got Your Backside!")
+Booster wouldn't be the first former football star to promote adult diapers: NFL players Tony Siragusa, Clay Matthews, Wes Welker, and DeMarcus Ware have all appeared in promotions for Depends brand undergarments.

 Page 4, panel 1

 Skeets informs Booster that they have returned to Gotham City in the year 2642.
 This was the year that Booster stole his costume and time sphere and escaped to the past as seen in Convergence Booster Gold #1.

 Page 7, panel 4

 POWER DOWN: Booster declares that his force field is failing under assault by the Eradicator.
 This is highly unusual.
 Traditionally, Brainiac's force field has been strong enough to outlast anything that Superman could throw at it.
 Either this Eradicator is uncommonly strong or Booster's batteries are running low.